Are you looking for a way to improve your memory, focus, and mental clarity the natural way without needing a prescription from your doctor?

 Creatine has also been shown to help improve memory recall, learning abilities, and even promote better concentration in some people.

-Creatine also facilitates recycling of ATP, which is the body’s main source of energy during periods of high mental demand which is why it’s popular among bodybuilders.
+Creatine also facilitates the recycling of ATP, which is the body's main source of energy during periods of high mental demand which is why it's popular among bodybuilders.

 You'll find that creatine comes in capsule or powder form and most supplements recommend between five grams to twenty-five grams per day (though these dosages are based on weight so be sure to talk with your doctor before taking any more).